-ANGEL is the NCCC web-based learning management system.
+Blackboard Learn is the NCCC web-based learning management system.

 Each course has its own course requirements which may include: textbooks, software, and hardware.
-You can view the textbook requirements online at the college bookstore.
+You can view the textbook requirements online at the College bookstore.

 Plan on spending several hours per week for each online course (typically 3-4 hours of work per credit hour of the course-i.e. 9-12 hours for a 3 credit course) every week of the semester.
 Most classes are highly interactive and will require your active participation.